csivitu/ctf-challenges/forensics/esrom/README.md

 reversemorse
 ```

-which when used to extract the flag hidden in the morse code using steghide we get falg.txt which has the floowing text :
+which when used to extract the flag hidden in the morse code using steghide we get falg.txt which has the following text :
 ```
 csictf{7h47_w45_50m3_9o0d_r3v3R51n9}
 ```